ArtifexSoftware/MuPDF.NET/docs/api/document.rst

       To make **permanent** changes, use :meth:`Document.SetLayer`.

-    :arg int,str number: either the sequence number of the item in list :meth:`Document.layer_configs` or the "text" of one of these items.
+    :arg int number: either the sequence number of the item in list :meth:`Document.layer_configs` or the "text" of one of these items.
     :arg int action: `PDF_OC_ON` = set on (default), `PDF_OC_TOGGLE` = toggle on/off, `PDF_OC_OFF` = set off.